Hananofuji Keita

-Kawazoe Keita (川副 圭太), born April 10, 1999, is a Japanese professional sumo wrestler from Uto, Kumamoto.
+Hananofuji Keita (花の富士 圭太), is a Japanese professional sumo wrestler from Uto, Kumamoto.
 The highest rank he has achieved is jūryō 13.
 From the July 2023 tournament through the March 2024 tournament he competed under the shikona, or ring name, Kihō Tomotaka (輝鵬 智貴) before reverting to his legal name for the May 2024 tournament.
+He changed his name again to Hananofuji in January 2026.

 Early life and sumo background

 Kawazoe hails from Udo, Kumamoto, the same hometown as the 8th yokozuna Shiranui Dakuemon and ōzeki Shōdai.
 When he was in nursery school, he took part in a local sumo tournament and recalls being thrown to the ground by a girl.
 Although they were fighting for fun, his ego was bruised and he vowed to continue sumo, eventually developing a passion for the sport as he became more and more involved in his club's activities.
 At that time, he met Kusano, two years his junior, who remained his friend and followed him to all his amateur clubs from kindergarten through university before also becoming a professional wrestler.

 At high school, Kawazoe enrolled at Buntoku High School, a school with a good sumo club and several team and individual championship victories.
 There, he became a high school yokozuna at the national championships.
 In 2015, he won the Hakuhō Cup individual championship (junior high school competition), and cites this competition as the moment when he decided to join Miyagino stable, in particular to become stronger by training with wrestlers of the same calibre as him (such as Ishiura and Enhō).
 After graduating from high school, he joined Nihon University's sumo club, where he became the classmate of future makuuchi-ranked wrestler Takerufuji.
 There, he also won the title of student yokozuna in 2021, by defeating the reigning champion Hidetora Hanada at the All Japan College Championships.
 During his year at Nihon University, observers noted that he had quickly won the university's black mawashi, a symbol of the club's veteran wrestlers.
 During the same period, he however suffered a partially torn right Achilles tendon and a torn right hamstring, which delayed his decision to become a professional.
 With this last amateur yokozuna title, Kawazoe finally decided to turn pro, as he was still eligible to enter professional sumo using the makushita tsukedashi system.
 As expected, he joined Miyagino stable where his fellow Nihon University classmate Ōtani was already wrestling.

 Formally recruited in September 2022, Kawazoe became the first new member of the Miyagino stable since Hakuhō took over the Miyagino elder share in July of that year.
 At the time of the inspection of the new recruits, at the end of August 2022, he was authorised to compete because of his prowess as an amateur.
 However, he received a comment from Isegahama (former yokozuna Asahifuji) who told him "even if you are a tsukedashi, you can't be tall enough."